DigiNode-Tools/diginode-tools/docs/rpi_setup_step1_connect_ssd.md

 ![USB port for the internal SSD on the Argon M.2 One case](/images/argon_case_ports_ssd.jpg)

-# NEXT: Step 2 - Download and Install the 'Raspberry Pi Imager' software.
+# NEXT: STEP 2 - Download and Install the 'Raspberry Pi Imager' software.
 Click [here](/docs/rpi_setup_step2_get_imager_win.md) if you using Windows.
 Click [here](/docs/rpi_setup_step2_get_imager_mac.md) if you are on a Mac.